hickeng/financial/README.md

 Per my reading, this explicitly states that we have the option to chose _not_ to use a pro-rata approach to calculating the cash/stock split.
 I've an [issue](https://github.com/hickeng/financial/issues/13) to collect data on _when_ we're allowed to make this choice.

 The first quote is referencing the FMV of a VMW share at the time of acquisition.
-This should be fixed at $192.48 (?) based on knowledge at time of execution.
+Unclear to me if this is the composite value of VMW considering the stock/cash conversion, or just the VMW trading value.
 I've an [issue](https://github.com/hickeng/financial/issues/14) to follow up on this.

 ### Realized gain calculation